-The information described below is not intended to be exhaustive but provides an overview of current state-of-the-art technologies and their development status.
-It should be noted that Technology Readiness Level (TRL) designations may vary with changes specific to payload, mission requirements, reliability considerations, and/or the environment in which performance was demonstrated.
-Readers are highly encouraged to reach out to companies for further information regarding the performance and TRL of described technology.
+The information described below is not intended to be exhaustive but provides an overview of current state-of-the-art technologies and their development status for a particular small satellite subsystem.
+The list of organizations/companies in this chapter is not all-encompassing and does not constitute an endorsement from NASA.
 There is no intention of mentioning certain companies and omitting others based on their technologies or relationship with NASA.
+The information is for awareness and guidance only.
+The performance advertised may differ from actual performance since the information has not been independently verified by NASA subject matter experts and relies on information provided directly from the manufacturers or available public information.
+It should be noted that TRL designations may vary with changes specific to the payload, mission requirements, reliability considerations, and/or the environment in which performance was demonstrated.
+Readers are highly encouraged to reach out to companies for further information regarding the performance and TRL of the described technology.